 As we continue through our series of game development talks, we would like to invite aspiring game developers to register for Project PIGI and jumpstart their careers and passion.
 You can view the full session on how to build a community and market your game here.

-Written by: Kenzie Du Games reviewer and journalist at VirtualSEA.
+Kenzie Du Games reviewer and journalist at VirtualSEA.